-A couple weeks ago, I started experiencing some reboot and boot loop issues with my LG G3.
+A couple of weeks ago, I started experiencing some reboot and boot loop issues with my LG G3.

-I noticed that it would suddenly reboot while I was using the phone – browsing the Internet, using apps or playing games.
+I noticed that it would suddenly reboot while I was using the phone – browsing the Internet, using apps, or playing games.
 At first, I thought that it was the built-in safety measure to prevent the phone from being damaged due to overheating.
 Then I remembered that I turned OFF the High Temperature Property and the Thermal Daemon Mitigation settings from the Hidden Menu so that couldn’t be it.

 After observing it for a couple more days and I noticed that the phone rebooted even though the phone was barely used and the phone’s temperature wasn’t that high.
-Then as the days passed, I also noticed that the reboots happened more frequent and now it became worse because it would get stuck on a boot loop.
+Then as the days passed, I also noticed that the reboots happened more frequently and now it became worse because it would get stuck on a boot loop.
 The only way to stop it the boot loops was to boot the device into Safe Mode*.
-The phone would get to the homescreen and I’m able to access the app drawer but as soon as I reboot the phone into Normal Mode, it would go back to the annoying boot loop.
+The phone would get to the home screen and I’m able to access the app drawer but as soon as I reboot the phone into Normal Mode, it would go back to the annoying boot loop.

 Some LG G3 owners have reported experiencing these reboot/boot loop issues after upgrading to Android 5.0 Lollipop and it’s confirmed to be a software issue.
 In my case, my device was still running on Android 4.4.2 KitKat so I know that it wasn’t the problem.